OITApps/mTLSProtect/README.md

 This will copy Poly's certs from their website, into your local folder

 2. ndp_mtls_poly.conf
-Save this file in /etc/apache2.conf.d/
+Save this file in /etc/apache2/conf.d/

 3. Verify that apache will reload without errors with apache2ctl configtest
-4. Reload Apache
+4. Restart Apache

 ===============================================
 Original Poly notice on 3/16/21